IAmSuyogJadhav/FaceSearch/README.md

 ![alt text](./example/test1.png "Browser output")

-Any feedback, bug reports and issues are welcome!
+Any feedback, bug reports and issues are welcome [here](https://github.com/IAmSuyogJadhav/FaceSearch/issues/new)!

 ## Updates
   - 05-08-18: A blog post detailing the implementation and working of FaceSearch is live now.
 Read it [here](https://mlendeavours.wordpress.com/2018/08/05/facesearch/).
   - 07-08-18: The project report is now ready!
 You can read it [here](Project_Report.pdf).
   - 10-08-18: Added support for closing the output window by GUI [x] button.
+  - 12-10-18: Thanks to Kaj Jansen, fixed an easy-to-miss bug.
+The script previously used the default system python; but, this caused an issue because of the `list.copy()` method not being defined in Python 2.
+Changed the script to explicitly use Python 3 now.
+Also, added a function in `install.sh` to remove any redundant aliases defined by the same name `facesearch`, to prevent problems occured because of running `install.sh` script multiple times.

 Image Source: [Rediff](http://im.rediff.com/getahead/2018/feb/26tanmay1.jpg)